Stencil Craft Ideas You’ll Be Dying to Try Out!

 Canvases, wood, ceramics are some great choices that paint will bind to well.
-Nonporous surfaces will be pretty easy but semi-porous surfaces work great too.
+Nonporous surfaces tend to be the easiest, but semi-porous surfaces work great too.
 You can use cloth; the heavier the better (e.g., burlap, denim, canvas).
 Anything you do on wood, though, will have real staying power.

 This jewelry rack I made for my necklaces is made out of a scrap of wood I found and did all the legwork of sanding and painting years ago.
 It looked a little plain, so I embellished it with a few cute stencil cutouts and a little rhinestone bling too.

 Some of the best diy stenciling ideas are going to come from ordinary objects – so you won’t have to look far and wide for opportunities.
 Tissue or jewelry boxes, birdhouses, wall hangings and tablecloth runners offer some great possibilities.